mmf-code/final_desktop/README.md

   kp_test_value: 2.5
 ```

-Overshoot and settling metrics from the auto-search output can help you choose appropriate gains even when scanning manually.
+This single-run mode also prints the peak, overshoot, and settling time metrics, so you can evaluate manual gains without using the auto-search.

 ## Project Structure